Taninim Stream Nature Reserve guide starts with basics (direction, hours, trails), and then we will hike along the Dam trail. Let’s begin!

 Plain Tiger butterfly can be seen across the reserve.
 He is noticeable due to the orange wings and black with white dotted edges.
 Plain Tiger butterfly is attracted to the Cynanchum plants on the banks of the stream.

-And as I mentioned before, if you want to see wildlife, then you should come either early or towards the sunset.
+And as I mentioned before, if you want to see wildlife, you should come either early or towards the sunset.

 Ottoman flour mill